-The Company has the sole discretion to issue Notes in accordance with an Application, to decline any Application, or to issue a lesser number of Notes than those for which the Application has been made.
+The Company has the sole discretion to issue Notes in accordance with an Application, to decline any Application or to issue a lesser number of Notes than those for the Application has been made.

-To the extent that Applications are unsuccessful (or partially unsuccessful), the application money (or a portion thereof) will be returned to applicants without interest within 15 days following the receipt of the Application.
+To the extent that Applications are unsuccessful of partially unsuccessful), the application to help of a perturbed within 15 days following the receip of the application.